thinng/exp2loc/README.md

 - Data is freely available to Synapse users: ALL_files.zip at https://www.synapse.org/#!Synapse:syn16782362.

 #### Python libraries needed:
+* sklearn:
-* sklearn: for popular machine learning methods, including those for feature selection algorithms, such as variance-based ones.
+      * for popular machine learning methods, including those for feature selection algorithms, such as variance-based ones.
       * install: pip install scikit-learn
+* skfeature:
-* skfeature:  for Multi-Cluster Feature Selection (MCFS) (Cai et al., 2010) and Nonnegative Discriminative Feature Selection (NDFS) (Li et al., 2012).
+   * for Multi-Cluster Feature Selection (MCFS) (Cai et al., 2010) and Nonnegative Discriminative Feature Selection (NDFS) (Li et al., 2012).
-  * install: pip install skfeature-chappers

-Cai, D., Zhang, C., and He, X. (2010).
+   * Cai, D., Zhang, C., and He, X. (2010).
 Unsupervised feature selection for multi-cluster data.
 In Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pages 333–342.
-Li, Z., Yang, Y., Liu, J., Zhou, X., and Lu, H. (2012).
+   * Li, Z., Yang, Y., Liu, J., Zhou, X., and Lu, H. (2012).
 Unsupervised feature selection using nonnegative spectral analysis.
 In Proceedings of the AAAI Conference on Artificial Intelligence, pages 1026–1032.
+   * install: pip install skfeature-chappers

 #### Source is written in Python.
 It can be run in Jupyter Notebook.
 - sub_challenge_1.ipynb: Source code and step by step instructions for Sub challenge 1
 - sub_challenge_2.ipynb: Source code and step by step instructions for Sub challenge 2
 - sub_challenge_3.ipynb: Source code and step by step instructions for Sub challenge 3

-* Bullet list
-    * Nested bullet
-        * Sub-nested bullet etc
-* Bullet list item 2